alirezanet/Gridify/README.md

 - Supports filtering, sorting, and pagination
 - Supports `string` to LINQ conversion
 - Supports nested queries and sub-collections
-- Supports Indexes
 - Supports `string` to `object` mapping
+- Supports query compilation
-- Supports compiled queries
+- Supports collection indexes
 - Compatible with ORMs specially Entity Framework
 - Can be used on every collection that LINQ supports
 - Compatible with Object-mappers like AutoMapper